whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-everyone.md

 - **Exceptionally** high Expertise, Authoritativeness, and Trustworthiness (E-A-T)
   - Formal expertise is important for topics such as medical, financial, or legal advice
-  - everyday expertise is important for topics such as humor or recipes
+  - Everyday expertise is important for topics such as humor or recipes
-  - an expert page on cooking may be a page on a professional chef's website (formal expertise), or it may be someone who posts popular cooking videos on YouTube (everyday expertise)
+  - An expert page on cooking may be a page on a professional chef's website (formal expertise), or it may be someone who posts popular cooking videos on YouTube (everyday expertise)
 - An **exceptional** amount of high or highest quality MC
   - The quality standards change depending on the **purpose of the page** and the **type of content**
 - **Exceptionally** positive reputation for the person or company that created the content